frconor-ebook/meditations/_posts/2025-06-06-trinity-sunday.md

 We\'re told in *Christ Is Passing By*, "The Holy Mass brings us face to face with one of the central mysteries of our faith because it is the gift of the Blessed Trinity to the Church.
 It is because of this that we can consider the Mass as the center and the source of a Christian's spiritual life" (J. Escrivá, *Christ Is Passing By*, Point 87).

 When the Blessed Trinity comes into our soul, they bring peace, and joy with peace.
 "The Trinity," said John Paul, "is not distant or impersonal."
-To demonstrate the opposite, the Pope explained that this presence of the three divine persons is happening at every moment of our life.
+To demonstrate the opposite, the Pope explained that this presence of the three divine persons is happening at every moment of our life (*cf*.
+John Paul II, *General Audience*, June 7, 2000).

-With great reason, St. Teresa of Ávila says, "Let nothing disturb you.
-Nothing frightens you.
+With great reason, St. Teresa of Ávila says, "Let nothing disturb you; let nothing frighten you.
 All things are passing.
 God is unchanging.
 Patience gains all.
 Nothing is lacking for those who have God.
 God alone is sufficient."

 We\'re also told in *Christ Is Passing By*: "The Blessed Trinity has fallen in love with man, raised to the level of grace and made 'in God\'s image and likeness.'
-God has redeemed him from sin---from the sin of Adam, inherited by all his descendants, as well as from his personal sins---and desires ardently to dwell in his soul: 'If anyone loves me, he will keep my word and my Father will love him, and we will come to him and make our abode with him\'" (J. Escrivá, *Christ Is Passing By*, Point 84).
+God has redeemed him from sin---from the sin of Adam, inherited by all his descendants, as well as from his personal sins---and desires ardently to dwell in his soul: 'If anyone loves me, he will keep my word and my Father will love him, and we will come to him and make our abode with him'" (J. Escrivá, *Christ Is Passing By*, Point 84).

 We could try to invoke the Blessed Trinity with greater frequency, perhaps saying the Glory Be to the Father calmly and with attention, or making the Sign of the Cross with a little more care and attention as well.

-Pope Benedict says, "The first element of Eucharistic faith is the mystery of God Himself, Trinitarian love. ...
+Pope Benedict says, "The first element of Eucharistic faith is the mystery of God himself, Trinitarian love. ...
 We should therefore exclaim with St. Augustine (*De Trinitate*, Book VIII): 'If you see love, you see the Trinity'" (Benedict XVI, Apostolic Exhortation, *Sacramentum Caritatis*, February 22, 2007).

 That\'s why love is such a beautiful reality, how everyone needs love, searches for love, is moved by love---because we see the Trinity.
 Every charitable act is a manifestation of Trinitarian love.

 "Our Lady," says Pope Benedict, "...is a masterpiece of the Most Holy Trinity...because divine love found perfect correspondence in her, and in her womb the only begotten Son became man" (Benedict XVI*, Angelus*, June 11, 2006).

-We\'re told in *Holy Rosary*, "The most Blessed Trinity receives and showers honors on the Daughter, Mother, and Spouse of God. \...---And so great is Our Lady\'s majesty that the angels exclaim: 'Who is she?'"
+We\'re told in *Holy Rosary*, "The most Blessed Trinity receives and showers honors on the Daughter, Mother, and Spouse of God....---And so great is Our Lady\'s majesty that the angels exclaim: 'Who is she?'"
 (J. Escrivá, *Holy Rosary*, *The Assumption*).

 We turn to this "masterpiece of the Blessed Trinity" who can lead us to the Father, to the Son, and to the Holy Spirit with ever greater frequency.